magento/devdocs/guides/v2.0/extension-dev-guide/versioning/index.md

 In most cases, modifications to private code will trigger PATCH version bumps.
 On rare occasions, if the Magento development team made significant modifications to private code, they will bump the MINOR or MAJOR version.

-Third-party modules should not make modifications to private code.
+Third-party modules should not use or modify private code.
+If this is unavoidable, you must depend on the patch version of the core modules used.

 ## API and customization points